| USB, Universal Serial Bus:An external bus supporting Plug and Play installation. USB

 Rates may help to explain this issue or see USB.org

+- FAQ.
 According to www.formfactors.org,

 Front Panel I/O: "The USB 2.0 connector is the same as USB 1.1